microsoft/durabletask-python/examples/README.md

 python3 ./activity_sequence.py
 ```

+In some cases, the sample may require command-line parameters or user inputs.
+In these cases, the sample will print out instructions on how to proceed.

 ## List of examples

 - [Activity sequence](./activity_sequence.py): Orchestration that schedules three activity calls in a sequence.
 - [Fan-out/fan-in](./fanout_fanin.py): Orchestration that schedules a dynamic number of activity calls in parallel, waits for all of them to complete, and then performs an aggregation on the results.
+- [Human interaction](./human_interaction.py): Orchestration that waits for a human to approve an order before continuing.